 I have never discussed this in my public columns before, it was never germane to what I was writing about.
 You see, I too, am a mental health warrior.
 During my first read of Natalie’s book, we were discussing what I thought of her work to the point I had reached.
 I told her that the first section of her book, she was literally telling my story too, all of it, right down to the drinking, overdoses, hospitalizations, and more.
 If you must know, my battle is with Anxiety, Depression, Complex PTSD and PTSD.
 And I’m still standing!!

-It will be my great honour to share a lecture hall with Natalie this spring as she joins myself and my lecture partner Danielle Bottineau, Toronto Police Service LGBTQ Liaison Officer, as we deliver the second guest lecture in our Spring Lecture Series at Ryerson University in Toronto.
+It will be my great honor to share a lecture hall with Natalie this spring as she joins myself and my lecture partner Danielle Bottineau, Toronto Police Service LGBTQ Liaison Officer, as we deliver the second guest lecture in our Spring Lecture Series at Ryerson University in Toronto.
 Natalie and I have never met in person, we have only communicated electronically, so I will finally get to meet one of my personal heroes.
 I owe her plenty of hugs too!

 Now go buy her book!